Sam Kerr's farewell from Chelsea FC and her future move to the US

 Details reported by only one source:

-- Kerr scored 16 goals in 29 appearances during the 2025/26 Womenâs Super League season
+- Kerr scored 16 goals in 29 appearances during the 2025-26 WSL season.

-- Kerr led the Matildas to success in the 2023 FIFA Womenâs World Cup until they were knocked out in the semi-finals
+- Kerr led the Matildas to the 2023 FIFA Womenâs World Cup semi-finals, sparking a surge in womenâs football interest in Australia.

 Contradictions